kouryuu/django-project/readme.md

 So the algorithm parses each term separately and given the derivative of each term it calculates the derivative of the whole polynomial.

 ### Pending

+This version does not group common terms nor does it remove zeroed terms.